mwydmuch/ZoomVideoComposer/README.md

 - Always use the same zoom factor for all images.
 - Never use the vary option (`V1/2/3/4` and `Vary (Strong)/(Subtle)` buttons) on one of your images.
 It also changes the parts of the images generated previously, breaking the smoothness of the transition.
 - Sometimes, Midjourney slightly changes the objects' position in the center when zooming out.
-This should be fixed before running the script.
+It's recommended to avoid that by carefully selecting the images.
+It can also be fixed manually before running the script.
 See [Fix image shift](./guides/fix_image_shift.md)
 - **`Zoom Out 1.5x` button in Midjourney is currently bugged and uses another zoom factor than `--zoom 1.5` prompt argument.
 To create an animation from images created with this button, use `-z 1.3333` argument for the script.**